tiagokrebs/mit-system-thinking/1-week/notes.md

 2. Identify the entities, their function, and form
     2.1 Focus on the minimum number of essential entities
     2.2 Draw a boundary to divide the system from its context

+## Function Relationships

+The third step is to identify the relationships amongst the entities, their form and function.
+A system becomes a system because the relationships otherwise, it's just a collection of independent entities.

+- Relationship Form
+    - How things are connected
+    - Structure
+        - Exists
+        - Is implemented
+        - It is stable
+        - Can be photographed
+    - What the relationships are
+    - Enables interaction, is the instrument of interaction
+    - Types of structures
+        - Connections
+        - Electrical wire
+        - Fluidic pipes
+        - Data buses
+        - Mechanical connectors
+        - Location.
+Eg: people can talk when they are in the same room
+        - Sequence.
+Eg: In software or in a book
+    - Where is a interaction there is an element of structure
+    - When a relationship of the system cross the system boundary, these interface have both form and function.
+    -
+- Relationship Function
+    - How things interact
+        - What the relationships do
+    - Remember emergence occurs in the functional domain
+    - The interaction happen, it takes place along a timeline
+    - Types of interactions
+        - One entity affects another.
+Eg: a wheel moves the bike
+        - An operand is passed from one entity for another.
+Eg: a package from a manufacturer for a costumer trough a distributor
+        - An operand is share amongst entities.
+Eg: a design document between two teams working in the same project
+        - Are represented by unidirectional or bidirectional arrows
+        - Relationships can occur within the context or between entities that are in the system boundary and outside
+        - All these functional relationships are interactions that allow the overall system function to emerge.

+Function Relationships
+- A group of entities become a system when there are relationships
+- Relationships have form and function – emergence happens as a direct result of functional relationships
+- Functional relationships are inter-actions – one entity affects another, an operand is passed or an operand is shared
+- Functional relationships can be among the entities within the system, or with entities outside the system in the context

+Formal Relationships
+- Where there is a functional relationships (an interaction) there is usually a formal relationship (the structure)
+- The functional interaction is usually enabled by a formal relationships
+- Structure can include all kinds of connections, as well as location and sequence.
+- When structure and interaction cross a system boundary, careful system thinking is required

+With this we conclude tree of the four tasks in system thinking.
+1. Identify the system, its function, and form
+2. Identify the entities, their function and form
+3. Identify the relationships, their relation, and form